 Bytes model.
-(Not Implemented Yet).
-This is a low-level memory model, where the heap is represented as a wide array of bytes.
-Pointer values are exactly translated into memory addresses.
-Read and write operations from/to the heap are translated into manipulation of ranges of bits in the heap.
+(Experimental).
+This is a low-level memory model, where the heap is represented as an array from pointer base to array of bytes.
+Read and write operations from/to the heap are translated into manipulation of ranges of bytes in the heap.